hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 The Elasticsearch connector sink provides a builder and several convenience factory methods.
 Most commonly you need to provide:

-- a client supplier, which returns a configured instance of RestHighLevelClient (see
+A client supplier, which returns a configured instance of RestHighLevelClient (see
 [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html)),

-- mapping function to map items from the pipeline to an instance of one of `IndexRequest`, `UpdateRequest` or `DeleteRequest`.
+A mapping function to map items from the pipeline to an instance of one of `IndexRequest`, `UpdateRequest` or `DeleteRequest`.

 Suppose type of the items in the pipeline is `Map<String, Object>`, the